Debbie Amis Bell

 Debbie Amis Bell (1940 – February 5, 2017) was an American Civil Rights activist, SNCC (Student Nonviolent Coordinating Committee) member, and active associate of the Communist Party USA.
 Bell was a Field Organizer for the SNCC.
 She is most well known for her work within schools, churches, her community, and Black owned businesses.
-Debbie Bell was also the head of the Philadelphia Federation of Teachers.
+Bell was also the head of the Philadelphia Federation of Teachers.
 Much of her work was carried out in Atlanta, Georgia.
-However, she was very active in her home state of Pennsylvania as well.
+She was also active in her home state of Pennsylvania.

 Biography

-Debbie Amis was born in Philadelphia, Pennsylvania, in 1940.
-Bell died on February 5, 2017, at 77 years old.
-Debbie is survived by her husband of more than 50 years, David Bell, as well as her two children, Renee Bell & Andrea Bell.
-Debbie was the oldest of five children born to B.D.
-Amis and Sophie Sinowitz.
-Both of her parents were political activists as well as members of the Communist Party USA (CPUSA).
-This would later be the reason that Bell herself would become affiliated with the (CPUSA) and leader of the party's Philadelphia District.
-Bell continued to fight for women, workers, equality, justice, socialism, and peace until her passing.
+She was born in Philadelphia, Pennsylvania, in 1940 and died on February 5, 2017, at 77 years old.
+She became leader of the Communist Party USA's Philadelphia District.

 Early life, education, and activism

 Bell graduated from Overbrook High School and had her sights set on becoming a teacher.
 She chose to go to school in West Chester, PA.
 At this time, West Chester was a segregated town with very newly segregated schools.
 The traditional route for African American women with the same aspirations as Bell would have chosen to go to Cheyney State.
 Bell's reasoning for going to West Chester was simply because West Chester offered classes that she was interested in taking as opposed to other "traditional" schools like Cheyney.
 When Debbie was a senior in college, the communist party that she was affiliated with had asked her to attend a student Civil Rights conference down south in Raleigh, North Carolina.
 This conference was none other than the founding conference for the Student Nonviolent Coordinating Committee (SNCC).
 After the conference had finished Bell knew that she wanted to help contribute.
 She stated "I was determined to make a difference."
 Debbie was offered a job as a secretary for the SNCC.
 She declined stating that she was "not going to accept a traditionally female position."
-This eventually landed her the position of Community Organizer.
-She used her skills to help desegregate restaurants in Atlanta, Georgia by partaking in sit-ins and marches through or past these segregated restaurants.
-Debbie did not disclose her affiliation with the Communist Party to other members of the SNCC.
-While working for the SNCC, Bell enrolled in a Negro History class at a university in Atlanta.
-She was inspired to do so after working with the Atlanta Committee on Appeal for Human Rights (ACOAHR).
-Coming from a school in a predominately white town in PA, Bell was very impressed in how well the SNCC members organized the movement.